 Peace can never take root in an environment where violence is tolerated, funded, and even rewarded.

-So Zudi, that was with with Mahmoud Abbas in Bethlehem, and in fact, we know that their violence is tolerated, funded, and rewarded.
+And in fact, we know that their violence is tolerated, funded, and rewarded.

-Uh these two have these two uh uh the acts of terror in Manchester and then the speech the president gave are deeply connected.
+These two, the acts of terror in Manchester and then the speech the president gave are deeply connected.

 And as much as it was great to see him start a counterterrorism center in Riyadh, it's sort of like starting an anti-cocaine center in Colombia.

-In London and in America to set up centers like that where we can do the work to reform to counter theocracy that you just can't do in Saudi Arabia because you end up in prison and they're not willing to connect the dots between their Salafism and jihadism, which is militant.
+I mean, really, it's up to Muslims in the West in London and in America to set up centers like that where we can do the work to reform, to counter theocracy that you just can't do in Saudi Arabia because you end up in prison and they're not willing to connect the dots between their Salafism and jihadism, which is militant.

-it's far before that.
+It's far before that.

-Well that and Jordan, that's what you were talking about earlier.
+Well, Jordan, that's what you were talking about earlier.

-You're talking about driving them out, get them out, but this has to actually be put into policy and the political correctness in the United States and in Great Britain, where it's even worse, yeah, has really cr added fuel to this fire.
+And the political correctness in the United States and in Great Britain, where it's even worse, has really added fuel to this fire.

-Yeah, the idea again of how many of these attacks before we change our approach, uh law enforcement agencies change their approach, and they stop just leaking out information and being sources to the press and start focusing on keeping us safe again, whether it's here in the United States or abroad with our Western allies who are facing this, you know, as Zudi said, they have about thirty, five hundred identified, we have about a thousand now, based on our populations.
+Yeah, the idea, again, of how many of these attacks before we change our approach, law enforcement agencies change their approach, they stop just leaking out information and being sources to the press and start focusing on keeping us safe.

 How hard is that to follow up?

-And I I think that because if it's not changed, and if if for instance, if Muslims who are trying to do the right thing, call into the law enforcement and the law enforcement is afraid to do anything about it, yeah, and they feel like, okay, why do I keep reporting?
+And I think that because if it's not changed, and if, for instance, if Muslims who are trying to do the right thing call into the law enforcement, the law enforcement is afraid to do anything about it.

-But you know it reaches a critical head at some point in the world.
+But you know, it reaches a critical head at some point in the world.

-At some point in the world, people will things will turn worse for everyone.
+At some point in the world, people will, things will turn worse for everyone.

-And if their governments are not going to protect them from these mass killers.
+People will take action into their own hands if their governments are not going to protect them from these mass killers.

-So Zudi, what what is the what do we do?
+So, Zudi, what do we do?

-Let's talk about proactive engagement here, because that's what you've been really dealing with for many years and successfully.
+Let's talk about proactive engagement here because that's what you've been really dealing with for many years and successfully.

-But let's talk about proactive engagement to address this, because this is a problem that is now and this was targeted against kids.
+But let's talk about proactive engagement to address this because this is a problem that is now, and this was targeted against kids.

-And we we shouldn't be shocked at this is the kind of barbarism that we're dealing with with groups like ISIS and Al Qaeda.
+This is the kind of barbarism that we're dealing with with groups like ISIS and Al-Qaeda.

-But let's talk about the proactive engagement of what we need to be doing now as a country as a people.
+But let's talk about the proactive engagement of what we need to be doing now as a country, as a people.

 Three things.

-Number one, the president needs to yesterday, can when he gets back tomorrow, convene the Commission on Radical Islam.
+Number one, the president needs to yesterday, when he gets back tomorrow, convene the Commission on Radical Islam.

 And then third, to begin to work with pro-freedom, pro-secularist groups that are reformists in the Muslim community, build platforms so that we can teach our kids that it's far preferable to want to die for America and die for freedom than ever to want to die for the Islamic State and jihadist identity movements until we counter these identity movements from a positive perspective,

-We defeated them by spreading the the wonder of free markets, and that's what we're missing in this war.
+We defeated them by spreading the wonder of free markets, and that's what we're missing in this war.

 The Sarnet brothers interviewed by the FBI because they're traveling.